-Areca reduces harmful substances and increases the amount of oxygen in the room.
+The Areca palm reduces harmful substances and increases the amount of oxygen in the room.
 It is often considered to be the best air purifying plant.
-This one does justice to its other name 'Golden cane palm'!
+Its warm-coloured stems do justice to its alternative name, golden cane palm.

 Also called 'Living Plant', because it closes its leaves at night only to open them up again the next day.
 Take care of the Calathea and you will be treated to a special phenomenon in return!